Spooni-Development/spooni_development_website/docs/doc_scripts/drshwaggins/dl_advancedbilling.md

 Config.MenuCommand = "mybills"
 Config.EnableEventOpening = true -- Allow to open Menu from export event (use it in inventory for example to open menu if item is activated)

-Config.UseNPlayerSelector = true -- You NEED TO INSTALL MEGA_NPLAYERSELECTOR TO USE THIS | Otherwise using nearest player by PlayerDistance
+Config.UseNPlayerSelector = true -- You NEED #### To install MEGA_NPLAYERSELECTOR TO USE THIS | Otherwise using nearest player by PlayerDistance

 Config.UseUI = true
 Config.UseAnims = true